ap0llo/project-template/README.md

 ---
     src
      |--MyAssembly
-            |-main
-                |-MyAssembly.csproj
-            |-test
-                |-MyAssembly.Test.csproj
+            |--main
+                |--MyAssembly.csproj
+            |--test
+                |--MyAssembly.Test.csproj
+     |--MyProject.sln

-Inside the src directory, there is one directory per assembly.
-Similar to how java build systems (like gradle) structure projects, I add another hierarchy level ("main" and "test"), so each of the proejct directories actually contains two C# projects (the main project and an associated unit test project).
+The src directory contains the Visual Studio solution file and one directory per assembly.
+Similar to how java build systems (like gradle) structure projects, I add another hierarchy level ("main" and "test"), so each of the project directories actually contains two C# projects
+(the main project and an associated unit test project).

 Though there aren't always unit tests for every project, I think it's a good practice to create the unit test project